 Our ongoing Phase 3 clinical trial, PATENCY-2, is the second Phase 3 trial of investigational vonapanitase in patients with CKD undergoing surgical creation of a radiocephalic fistula for hemodialysis.
 After announcing top-line results from the PATENCY-1 trial in December 2016, we had discussions with the U.S. Food and Drug Administration, or FDA, regarding changes to the PATENCY-2 trial.
 Following our review of the complete data sets from the PATENCY-1 trial and discussions with the FDA, we amended the protocol for the PATENCY-2 trial.
 The protocol amendment reordered the endpoints for this ongoing trial, establishing fistula use for hemodialysis and secondary patency as co-primary endpoints.
 The protocol amendment also increased the planned enrollment for this trial from 300 to 500 patients, which we subsequently increased to 600 patients.
-The increased sample size for the PATENCY-2 trial provides power to detect the differences observed in the PATENCY-1 trial for fistula use for hemodialysis and secondary patency of 98% and 88%, respectively, with a p-value ≤ 0.05 for each of the co-primary endpoints.
-In connection with these changes, we received written confirmation from the FDA that, if PATENCY-2 is successful in showing statistical significance ($p \leq 0.05$) on each of the co-primary endpoints, the PATENCY-2 trial together with data from previously completed studies would provide the basis for a Biologics License Application, or BLA, submission as a single pivotal study, in which case no additional studies would need to be conducted prior to submitting the BLA.
-We completed enrollment in the PATENCY-2 trial in March 2018 and expect to report top-line data in March 2019.
-If the PATENCY-2 trial is successful, we expect to submit a BLA in 2019.
+The increased sample size for the PATENCY-2 trial provides power to detect the differences observed in the PATENCY-1 trial for fistula use for hemodialysis and secondary patency of 98% and 88%, respectively, with a p-value ≤0.05 for each of the co-primary endpoints.
+In connection with these changes, we received written confirmation from the FDA that, if PATENCY-2 is successful in showing statistical significance (p≤0.05) on each of the co-primary endpoints, the PATENCY-2 trial together with data from previously completed studies would provide the basis for a Biologics License Application, or BLA, submission as a single pivotal study, in which case no additional studies would need to be conducted prior to submitting the BLA.
+We completed enrollment in the PATENCY-2 trial in March 2018 and expect to report top-line data in late March 2019.
+If the PATENCY-2 trial is successful, we expect to submit a BLA to the FDA in the fourth quarter of 2019 and a Marketing Authorization Application, or MAA, to the European Medicines Agency, or EMA, in first half of 2020.

 Vonapanitase received Breakthrough Therapy designation from the FDA in May 2017 for hemodialysis vascular access indications.
 The FDA awards Breakthrough Therapy designations to expedite the development and review of investigational drugs that are intended to treat serious or life-threatening conditions when preliminary clinical evidence indicates that the treatment may offer a substantial improvement over currently available therapies on one or more clinically significant endpoints.
 Vonapanitase previously received Fast Track designation from the FDA which is also designed to facilitate the development and expedite the review of drugs and biologics to treat serious conditions and address an unmet medical need.
 We also received orphan drug designations for vonapanitase in the United States and European Union for hemodialysis vascular access indications.

 We believe that, if our ongoing Phase 3 clinical trial is successful and vonapanitase is approved, vonapanitase will potentially become the standard of care for patients with CKD undergoing surgical creation of a radiocephalic fistula.
 We retain worldwide commercial rights to vonapanitase.
 If approved by regulatory authorities, we intend to commercialize this product in the United States ourselves with a specialty sales force, focused primarily on vascular surgeons.
 We also intend to seek one or more collaborators to commercialize the product in additional markets, including Europe and China.
 Our patents include claims covering formulations, methods of manufacturing and use of elastases, providing protection in the United States into 2030 and European Union through 2028, with potential extension into 2033 in the United States and in the European Union.